CtrlK

 Progressive Disclosure

 Monolithic wall of text with no references to external files.
 All content is inline in one massive document.
-The extensive capability lists should be in separate reference files, with SKILL.md providing a concise overview and navigation.
+The extensive capability lists could be split into separate reference files, but instead everything is dumped into a single skill file with poor organization for discovery.

 1 / 3